Updates On Walt Disney World Park Closures And Event Cancellations Ahead Of Irma: MNSSHP, Night of Joy

 Guests looking to received refunds for their MNSSHP or Night of Joy tickets can contact Disney.

-Theme Park Closures
+Theme Park and Resort Closures

 At this time, all of the four major theme parks at Walt Disney World are staying opened as scheduled and will be operating normally.
 The official website of Walt Disney World has stated that Blizzard Beach water park will not be open on Friday, Sept.
 8, or Saturday, Sept.
 9, due to Hurricane Irma.